BradleyCodeU/bradleycodeu.github.io/_gdad/js/JSClickerGame.md

 Create a function called clickingRobot().
 Inside that function, use setInterval() to automatically call the addClick function every 5 seconds.

 Create a button that says "Buy Click Robot for $50"  When clicked, check to make sure that the player has 50 or more.
 Subtract 50 from their score.
 Call the clickingRobot() function.

+Increase your reward levels to something like 50, 100, and 200.